alinaMihai/mobileQuiz/README.md

 myQuizMobileApp:

-- mobile application developed in cordova for android platform
+- hybrid mobile application developed in cordova for android platform
 - Functionality:
    - logs a candidate
    - allow a candidate to take assigned quizzes and displays the score